You’ve poured blood, sweat, and tears into your business. When it’s time to sell, you deserve to be compensated well.

 Then, they’ll take into account the condition of the market, and your business’s place in it, to determine an asking price that will be attractive to buyers while also getting you the price you deserve…

-However, you won’t need to hire an appraiser if you hire a broker.
+However, you won’t need to hire an appraiser if you hire a business broker.
 A broker will both appraise your business, and put it on the market.
 Typically, they’ll charge 5–10% of the commission price.
-They find buyers for your business by preparing a prospectus for it, listing it on marketplaces, and tapping into a large professional network.
+Brokers find business buyers for you by preparing a prospectus for it, listing it on marketplaces, and tapping into a large professional network.

 Finally, before putting up the “For Sale” sign, consider hiring a business consultant.
 Someone with experience in your industry can tell you ways to improve your business before making a sale so it will look more attractive to potential buyers.